jasonamyers/jasonamyers.github.com/_posts/2019-04-08-tesla-trip-gatlinburg.md

 share: true
 ---

 Just got back from my first trip in my Tesla Model 3.
 I was a bit nervous, but mostly because my first trip also included my in-laws riding with us.
-I along with them great but I knew if the car became a burden during the trip, it wouldn't just be me affected or me and my wife, but all of us.
+I get along with them great but I knew if the car became a burden during the trip, it wouldn't just be me affected or me and my wife, but all of us.
 Two of which didn't care about the mission or vision of electric vehicles; they just wanna go on vacation and have fun. (to be fair... so did I.) We went from our home to Gatlinburg and back.
 It's right at 239 miles one way with a rough overall elevation change of 917ft.

 # About Teddy
 Teddy is the name of our Long Range All Wheel Drive Tesla Model 3.
 We have 19" Sport Wheels, Enhanced AutoPilot, and Full Self Driving.
 Due to us using a friends referral code, we have free supercharging into next year.